adar2378/draggable_widget/README.md

 void hideWidget()
 ```

-run the example app in the exmaple folder to find out more about how to use it.
+Run the example app in the exmaple folder to find out more about how to use it.